XPlane2Blender does not actually have any texture settings. However, certain Blender settings affect the export and even creation of new textures.

 Material Texture Slots - A list of texture slots.
 XPlane2Blender will inspect these and attempt to use them during export.
 Each slot must be an "Image or Movie" type.
 The order of the slots is not important.

-Source is "Single Image", this is the file path of the image.
-OBJs refer to their images relative to their own location, not absolute harddrive locations, therefore you should keep source names relative to the .blend file to avoid surprises.
+Sourceis "Single Image", this is the file path of the image.
+OBJs refer to their images relative to their own location, not an absolute path like

 XPlane2Blender uses which influence options to determine the purpose of each texture.
 This is important for many parts XPlane2Blender, from Autodetect Textures, Composite Normal-Textures, which OBJ attributes to write, and certain validations.